Report: Advancing African Agency Through Borrower Coordination

 A new joint report by Development Reimagined, the African Center for Economic Transformation (ACET), and AfriCatalyst, explores how African countries can enhance their agency in the global financial system through better borrower coordination.

-● While creditors have long coordinated through mechanisms like the Paris Club, African borrowers have lacked similar structured platforms to negotiate collectively.
+● While creditors have long coordinated through mechanisms like the Paris Club, despite the existence of these 32 initiatives African borrowers today lack similar structured platforms to negotiate collectively;

-● Current borrower coordination efforts are fragmented, with overlapping initiatives that need better alignment to maximize impact.
+● Current borrower coordination efforts are very fragmented, with overlapping initiatives that need better alignment to maximize impact;

 ● A structured Borrower Coordination Community of Practice could enhance knowledge-sharing and negotiation capacity among African finance ministries and debt management offices.